|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On July 25, 1943 departs on her seventh war patrol with Captain Miyazaki Takeji to conduct an aerial reconnaissance over Espiritu Santo.

-On August 23, 1943 I-25 launches her floatplane on a reconnaissance mission over Espiritu Santo and observes "three battleships" and smaller vessels.
+On August 23, 1943 I-25 launches her E14Y Glen floatplane on a reconnaissance mission over Espiritu Santo and observes "three battleships" and smaller vessels.
+The next day, reports the observations by radio, this was the last message received from I-25.

-The Japanese Navy was unaware of the loss of the submarine.
-On September 16, 1943 I-25 is ordered to make a reconnaissance flight over Suva on Fiji on September 20, 1943, but I-25 does not acknowledg receipt of the order.
+Meanwhile, the Japanese Navy was unaware of the loss of the submarine for weeks.
+On September 16, 1943 I-25 is ordered to make a reconnaissance flight over Suva on Fiji four days later, but the submarine does not acknowledge receipt of the order.
 Officially declared lost with the entire crew of 100 in the Fiji area.
 Officially removed from the Navy list on December 1, 1943.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|